 These days, due to Covid, we can also provide a ‘camera estimate’ service, for picautios, with much accuracy.

 We list all of the furniture and objects you/your customer wishes to relocate.
 And will inform you about the best packing options for furniture or other valuable objects, and note any special requests you may need.
 This serves as a basis for calculating a removal offer, for which the volume and value of your furniture, clothes and other belongings are entered into our price structure.

-9/11 caused the US Customs Bureau to instigate increased awareness of all shipments which enter the USA.
+The US Customs Bureau instigated, increased awareness of all shipments which enter the USA after 9/11.

 For this reason, expect that customs officers will thoroughly check import documentation and reject incomplete or incorrect documents.
 The shipments such documents accompany will be placed on hold, meaning you will not have access to your goods until authorized by customs and your shipment will incur demurrage charges.

 An increasing number of shipments entering the USA are x-rayed and/or randomly selected for physical inspection.
 These inspections will also cause delays in customs clearance, once again preventing your access to the shipment until authorized and also incurring demurrage and/or per diem charges.

 At present customs clearance normally takes an average of 4 to 8 days from the shipment’s arrival.

 Nobel Relocation advises you to forward all import documentation to our office at least seven (7) days prior to your shipment’s arrival, including:

 Imported motor vehicles are subject to safety standards under the Motor Vehicle Safety Act of 1966, revised under the Imported Vehicle Safety Compliance Act of 1988; to bumper standards under the Motor Vehicle Information and Cost Savings Act of 1972, which became effective in 1978; and to air pollution control standards under the Clean Air Act of 1968, as amended in 1977, and 1990.